Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 # Welcome
 This tool will help you in describing images, graphs and code.<br>
-For general usability, we would recoment using the Darkmode of Liascript, as this tool has been designed with this colorpattern in mind.
+For general usability, we would recomend using the darkmode of Liascript, as this tool has been designed with this color pattern in mind.

 # Image Describer